 This is how you do it:

-1. First, you’ll need to download or import a ZIP Code database, which is readily available as CSV files or Excel spreadsheets from various sources online.
-For example, GeoPostcodes offers a free sample ZIP Code dataset for more than 100 countries.
+- First, you’ll need to download or import a ZIP Code database, which is readily available as CSV files or Excel spreadsheets from various sources online.
+For example, GeoPostcodes offers a free sample ZIP Code dataset you can download from our data portal for more than 100 countries.

 The key is an interconnected city and state for more precise matching.
 This prevents Excel from returning the wrong ZIP Code when multiple towns share the same name across different states.